Ascomp with Codeine

-Tell your doctor if you are pregnant.
-If you use this medicine while you are pregnant, your baby could become dependent on the butalbital or codeine.
+If you use butalbital or codeine while you are pregnant, your baby could become dependent on these drugs.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.

 How should I take this medicine?

 Follow all directions on your prescription label.
 Codeine can slow or stop your breathing.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your headaches.

 Do not stop using this medicine suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop the medicine.